OUR COUNSELLORS

 I am also offering couples therapy external to NWC, please ask for my private practice contact to engage in this.
 My life experience as a women a mother, a daughter, and a global citizen has led me to believe in our inherent capacity to know ourselves and what is best for us, and in our ability to foster meaningful relationships and develop self-awareness, self-compassion, care, and love.
 I am committed to providing a safe, supportive, and judgment-free space for you to pause, reflect, explore, and move forward, increasing resilience, self-acceptance, self-awareness, & self-love.

-Traci Weir: Counselling Student
+Traci Weir: Counselling Student (she/her)

 Jade Ferriére: Counselling Student

-My approach is trauma-informed and holistic, recognising the interconnected nature of emotional, physical, relational, and spiritual wellbeing.
-I am committed to creating a warm, affirming space where diverse identities, bodies, and relationship structures are welcomed and respected.
-I have particular interests in movement as medicine, menstrual awareness, LGBTQIA+ communities, and polyamorous relating.
+My approach is trauma-informed and holistic, welcoming diverse identities, bodies, and relationship structures.
+I have particular interests in movement, menstrual awareness, LGBTQIA+ communities, and polyamorous relating.
+I would love to walk alongside you.

 Tuia Marama: Counselling Student